-Greenhouse Sports coaches are embedded full-time in secondary schools and sixth form colleges, in special educational needs (SEN) schools and in our performance sports clubs, where they deliver programmes before, during and after school, as well as at the weekend and during the holidays.
+Greenhouse employs full-time sport coaches to work directly in schools, Special Educational Needs & Disabilities (SEND) schools and through our community clubs, where they deliver sport and mentoring programmes before, during and after school, as well as at the weekends and during the holidays.

+Since our founding in 2002, we have worked with more than 50,000 young people, and developed expertise in how to use sport to engage, inspire and motivate children.
 A Greenhouse Sports coach is not only technically skilled and highly qualified – our coaches must also be role models and mentors.
-Our programmes do not just focus on excellent and intensive sports coaching, but are also designed to develop the Social, Thinking, Emotional and Physical (STEP) skills of participants.
+Our programmes do not just focus on excellent and intensive sports coaching, but are also designed to develop the life skills of our participants.

 Our programmes aim to help young people reach their full potential.
 This also applies to the sport they play.
 We want our participants to benefit from their commitment, hard work and dedication by having opportunities to take training and playing to whatever level they choose.This has led to our young people reaching borough and regional finals, competing at London Youth Games – even reaching National Championships.